 Appendix - Timeline

 The GHHIN website and services will be established in their initial form in 2017.
-The network will be continuous updated as new content is created and adapted.
+The network will be continually updated as new content is created and adapted.
 Below is a rough timeline for the development and implementation of the website, services offered, outreach strategies, and shifting responsibilities.
 All changes will happen in a staggered format, prioritizing user-needed services and network sustainability.

 2017